aelishRollo/happy-notes-express/readme.md

 4. In the terminal: `npm install nodemon --save-dev`

-5. In the terminal `npm install body-parser --save`
+5. In the terminal: `npm install body-parser --save`

+6. In the terminal: `npm install mongodb --save`